ianb/blog/content/order-of-payment-means-everything.md

-Title: The Order of Payment Drives Content
+Title: The Order of Payment And Consumption Drives Content
 Slug: order-of-payment-drives-content
 Date: 2013-11-04